dvdknaap/rofi-hacking-helper/README.md

 # Pentest Productivity Hack with Rofi

-Automate typing and run background tasks in Kali Linux using a dynamic menu.
+Automate typing and run background tasks a dynamic menu.
 This tool enhances your productivity by making frequently used scripts and credentials quickly accessible.

 ## Features